LukeisStuff/caves-and-cliffs-bta/README.md

 # Caves and Cliffs BTA!

-A full port of the 1.17/1.18 updates of Minecraft to BTA!
+A port of the 1.17/1.18 updates of Minecraft to BTA!
 Parts of the update have been altered to help fit into BTA better.